 Gluten Sensitivity Test

 The Gluten Sensitivity Test by SELFCheck can indicate whether you have coeliac disease.
-It uses a finger prick device to take a very small blood sample.
+It uses a finger prick device to take a very small blood sample, and provides a result in 5 minutes.

 The SELFCheck Gluten Sensitivity Test is a finger prick blood test.
 It detects the presence of an antibody in the blood, called immunoglobulin A tissue transglutaminase (or IgA tTG).
 High levels of this antibody are usually present in those with coeliac disease.
 In people who have coeliac disease and follow a gluten free diet, levels of this antibody will start to drop.